Our family explored Skyline Park at The Roof at Pounce City Market this weekend.

-At last, the rooftop at Ponce City Market is open.
-We braved the heat and explored Skyline Park this weekend.
+Skyline Park has vintage amusements, games, mini golf, drinks and food for the whole family to enjoy!
 I scoured the web for the 411 but couldn’t find anything to help families with what to expect, so we hope our bullet list of info gets you excited about taking the kids (or going on a date night!).
 It’s worth a visit when you’re in Atlanta, Georgia or nearby.

-- You pay to park at Ponce City Market, and as of late the parking meters all seem to be broken.
-No worries; you can download the Parkmobile App (PCM is parking area 222.)
+- You pay to park at Ponce City Market.
+You can download the Parkmobile App.
 I like the app because it gives you a 15-minute warning and allows you to increase your time from your phone, so you don’t have to worry about over-paying or getting a ticket.
 We stayed 4 hours for about $8.

 - Head to the right side of PCM to get to Skyline Park.
 You’ll see a huge neon sign that says ROOF!
 This is where to pay to enter.